gurbaaz27/gurbaaz27.github.io/aboutme.md

 ---

 Hi!<br>
 I am Gurbaaz Singh Nandra.
-I live in Jalandhar city, an industry-centric city in the heart of Punjab, India.
-Currently.
-I am a final year undergraduate student majoring in Computer Science and Engineering from IIT Kanpur.
+I live in Jalandhar, an industry-centric city in the heart of Punjab, India.
+Currently, I am a final year undergraduate student majoring in Computer Science and Engineering from IIT Kanpur.
 I would be joining Quadeye Securities as a Systems Engineer, focused on designing low-latency trading systems, primarily in C++.

 Over my years of stay at the institute, I had been lucky to explore variety of domains, be it technical, cultural, politics or sports.
 I participated in Dramatics in my freshmen year, guided and mentored junior freshers as a Student Guide and Academic Mentor in my sophomore year.
 I also took up management and administrative roles in the past, in the form of Coordinator at Astronomy Club and Senator at Students' Gymkhana.